google/fonts/ProjectChecklist.md

 You may maintain a build script that runs the build steps.

 This typically accompanies the documentation above for taking those steps manually (or a mix.)

-#### Clean repo

-There should not be 'stray' files in the repo.
-The `.gitignore` file described above can prevent such files being casually commited to the repo.

 #### `fonts/otf/` and `fonts/ttf/`